qubole/rubix/README.md

 List of things to be done to use RubiX are:

+1. Engine side changes:
+	To use RubiX, you need to place the appropriate jars in the classpath and configure Engines to use RubiX filesystem to access the cloud store.
+Sections below show how to get started on RubiX with supported plugins.

-1. Start the BookKeeper server.
+2. Start the BookKeeper server.
 It can be started via `hadoop jar` command, e.g.:
 >	hadoop jar rubix-bookkeeper-1.0.jar com.qubole.rubix.bookkeeper.BookKeeperServer

-2. Engine side changes:
-	To use RubiX, you need to place the appropriate jars in the classpath and configure Engines to use RubiX filesystem to access the cloud store.
-Sections below show how to get started on RubiX with supported plugins
+OR
+>	sudo /usr/lib/hive2/bin/cache-bookkeeper start

 ##### Using RubiX with Presto

 1. Place rubix-bookkeeper.jar, rubix-core.jar, rubix-presto.jar in presto/plugin/hive-hadoop2/ directory.
    All these jars are packaged in rubix-presto.tar under assembly module
 2. Configuration changes
      i.
-Set configuration to use RubiX filesystem in Presto.
+Set configuration to use RubiX filesystem in Presto. ii.
-     ii.
 Set "hive.force-local-scheduling=true" in hive.properties
 3. Start/Re-start the Presto server

-##### Using RubiX with Hive
+##### Using RubiX with Hive - Hadoop

-1. Add RubiX jars:  rubix-bookkeeper.jar, rubix-core.jar, rubix-hadoop1 either to hadoop/lib directly or via `add jar` command.
+1. Add RubiX jars:  rubix-bookkeeper.jar, rubix-core.jar, rubix-hadoop1.jar either to hadoop/lib directly or via `add jar` command.
 	    All these jars are packaged in rubix-hadoop1.tar under assembly module
-2. Configuration changes: Use following configs to start using RubiX
+2. Configuration changes: Use following configs to start using RubiX: fs.s3n.impl=com.qubole.rubix.hadoop1.CachingNativeS3FileSystem
-		fs.s3n.impl=com.qubole.rubix.hadoop1.CachingNativeS3FileSystem
 		fs.s3.impl=com.qubole.rubix.hadoop1.CachingNativeS3FileSystem

+##### Using RubiX with Hive - Hadoop2

+1. Add RubiX jars:  rubix-bookkeeper.jar, rubix-core.jar, rubix-hadoop2.jar either to /usr/lib/hadoop2/share/hadoop/common/ directly or via `add jar` command.
+	    All these jars are packaged in rubix-hadoop2.tar under assembly module.
+2. Configuration changes: Use following configs to start using RubiX: fs.s3n.impl=com.qubole.rubix.hadoop2.CachingHadoop2FileSystem fs.s3.impl=com.qubole.rubix.hadoop2.CachingHadoop2FileSystem yarn.scheduler.fair.locality.threshold.node = 1.0
+3. Start/Restart Hadoop2 cluster.

 ### Configurations

 ##### BookKeeper server configurations
-These configurations are to be providing as hadoop configs while started the BookKeeper server
+These configurations are to be provided as hadoop configs while starting the BookKeeper server

 | Configuration                            | Default          | Description                                                                                                                                                                    |
 |------------------------------------------|------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|